raypigott/Identity/README.md

 Create a database and use schema compare from the database project to add the tables.

 ####Model Changes
-The boolean properties use a Is prefix
+The boolean properties use an Is prefix
 EmailConfirmed is IsEmailConfirmed.
 This is also reflected in the database fields.